NiallMcKinnon/NiallMcKinnon/README.md

 ### *This page under construction...*
 ---
 ### Hello and thanks for stopping by!
 I'm Niall, currently an undergraduate senior studying computer science.
-I am currently seeking internship opportunities for summer 2023, as I plan to begin a master's degree next fall.

 ---